teslaLDead/Dictionary/README.md

-# python_dictionary
+# Python Dictionary

-A simple console dictionary using python3.
+A simple console based dictionary using python3.

 JSON file is used to store the key and value information.